 Prayer of the Faithful:

-:

 Bishop Christopher:

 We are claimed as God's own people, chosen from the beginning.
 Nourished by God's Word, we turn now to our God in prayer.

 Minmae: For the Holy Catholic Church, for Francis our pope, Christopher our bishop, and all priests, that through word and action they bring forth the Kingdom of God.
 Lord hear Us Lord Hear Our Prayer